lsst-sqre/gafaelfawr/docs/arch/routes.rst

     The response from this route includes various headers that provide information about the JWT claims.
     For a complete list, see :ref:`auth-headers`.

+``/auth/analyze``
+    Analyze a token or session handle and return information about it as JSON.
+    If the request method is GET, uses the session handle from the user's session cookie or from an ``Authentication`` header.
+    If the request method is POST, uses a session handle or JWT from the ``token`` form parameter, provided in the POST.
+    This API is deprecated in favor of ``/auth/api/v1/token-info`` and ``/auth/api/v1/user-info``.

 ``/auth/api``
     The token API.
     See `SQR-049 <https://sqr-049.lsst.io/>`__ for detailed documentation.

+``/auth/docs``
+    Auto-generated documentation for Gafaelfawr routes.
+    Also see ``/auth/redoc``, which is sometimes more thorough.

 ``/auth/forbidden``
     Helper error page route for ``/auth``.